jbakse/compform_notes/content/week_1_tile/index.md

 Daily exercise:
 1. Create a new tile set.
 2. Use the tile set to create a design.
-3. Screengrab or photograph your work and post to the class blog with the hashtag `#tiles`.
+3. Screengrab or photograph your work and post to the class sketch blog with the hashtag `#tiles`.

 Explore a different idea every day, if you need some ideas consider using one of the following as a prompt.
 If you use one of these prompts, include it in your blog post. `#paper`, `#pixels`, `#vectors`, `#typography`, `#self-portrait`, `#3d`, `#make-things-that-make-things`, `#hexagons`, `#triangles`, `#photocopier`, `#big`, `#huge`, `#edge`, `#corner`, `#pattern`, `#trade`, `#teamwork`, `#stamps`, `#scissors`